Grammy Award for Best Contemporary Folk Album: History

 Following the 2011 Grammy Award ceremony, the award was discontinued due to a major overhaul of Grammy categories.
 Beginning in 2012, this category merged with the Best Traditional Folk Album category to form the new Best Folk Album category.

-Years reflect the year in which the Grammy Awards were presented, for works released in the previous year.
+The Recording Academy decided to create this new category for 2012 upon stating there were "challenges in distinguishing between...
+Contemporary and Traditional Folk".
+The inaugural recipients of the award were The Civil Wars, who won in 2012 for their album Barton Hollow, and the final recipients were I'm with Her, who won in 2026 for their album Wild and Clear and Blue.